Asymptotic Network Independence in Distributed Stochastic Optimization for Machine Learning

 We call this property {\em asymptotic network independence}: it is as if the network is not even there.
 Asymptotic network independence provides an answer to the concerns raised in the previous section.

-We begin by illustrating these results with a simulation from \cite{olshevsky2018robust}, shown in Figure \ref{SVM}.
+We begin by illustrating these results with a simulation from \cite{olshevsky2018robust}, shown in Figure~\ref{SVM}.
 Here the problem to be solved is classification with a smooth support vector machine between overlapping clusters of points.
 The performance of the centralized algorithm is shown in orange, and the performance of the decentralized algorithm is shown in dark blue.
-The graph is a ring of 50 nodes, and the problem being solved is the search for a support vector classifier.
-The light blue line shows the disagreement among nodes. {\em The graph illustrates the main result, which is that a network of 50 nodes performs as well in the limit as a centralized method with 50x the computational power of one node.} Indeed, after $\sim 30,000$ iterations the orange and dark blue lines are almost indistinguishable.
+The graph is a ring of 50 nodes, and the problem being solved is the search for a support vector classifier. {\em The graph illustrates the main result, which is that a network of 50 nodes performs as well in the limit as a centralized method with 50 times the computational power of one node.} Indeed, after $\sim 8,000$ iterations the orange and dark blue lines are almost indistinguishable.

 We mention that similar simulations are available for other machine learning methods (training neural networks, logistic regression, elastic net regression, etc.).
 The asymptotic network independence property enables us to efficiently distribute the training process for a variety of existing learning methods.